-Based in Lexington, Massachusetts, BTS Asset Management, Inc. oversees more than $1.32 billion in assets.
+Based in Lexington, Massachusetts, BTS Asset Management, Inc. oversees millions in assets.
 With more than 40 years of experience, it describes itself as one of the “oldest risk managers.”
 Its primary business is providing investment advisory services to individuals, registered investment companies and others.
 Assets under its management are on a discretionary basis.

 BTS Asset Management Background

-In addition to BTS Securities, the firm is affiliated with BTW Insurance Agency, Inc. Additionally, on its website, the firm lists Trust Company of America, Envestnet, Jefferson National and Laser App Software as partners or vendors.
+In addition to BTS Securities, the firm is affiliated with BTS Insurance Agency, Inc. Additionally, on its website, the firm lists Envestnet, Nationwide Advisory Solutions and Laser App Software as partners or vendors.

 BTS Asset Management Client Types and Minimum Account Sizes

 Of BTS Asset Management clients who are individuals, the vast majority do not have a high net worth.
-The exact numbers are 5,681 who don't have a high net worth vs. 50 who do, according to data from the Securities and Exchange Commission (SEC).
 The firm also works with corporate pension and profit-sharing plans, Taft-Hartley plans, foundations, endowments, registered investment companies and trust portfolios.

 Initial account minimums depend on the investment program.
-They are $25,000 for BTS Tactical Asset Allocation Portfolio, BTS Strategic Asset Allocation Portfolio and variable annuity accounts in the BTS Multi-Strategy Portfolio.
+Some of them include $25,000 for BTS Tactical Asset Allocation Portfolio, BTS Strategic Asset Allocation Portfolio and variable annuity accounts in the BTS Multi-Strategy Portfolio.
 For BTS Multi-Strategy Portfolio accounts held at E*Trade Advisor Services, the minimum is $100,000.
 BTS Hedged Income Portfolio accounts have a $50,000 floor.
 That said, these minimums may be waived at the firm’s discretion.

 Services Offered by BTS Asset Management